vkovalchuk-smith/TIL/README.md

 1. How to clone the repository to the local storage. <br>
 1. How to create a new file/folder in the repository. <br>
 1. Got familiar with the markdown syntax. <br>
-1. How to commit changes.
+1. How to commit and push changes.